Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 iLQR full code example: https://deepnote.com/workspace/michael-zengs-workspace-61364779-69ef-470a-9f8e-02bf2b4f369c/project/10-Trajectory-Optimization-Duplicate-604fbbf9-5cbe-438f-ab43-250212f50cd7/notebook/ilqr_driving-6003b030a7da40b2ab690aa54e6242d9

-iLQR is a method of *trajectory optimization* (comparable to Direct Collocation or Direct Transcription).
-It is frequently paired with trajectory stabilization techniques like MPC.
+iLQR is a method of *trajectory optimization*.
+It is frequently paired with MPC.

-The algorithm begins with an initial guess for the trajectory (i.e. linear interpolation between initial and target state) $\bar{\mathbf{x}}[\cdot], \bar{\mathbf{u}}[\cdot]$, and iteratively switches between solving Local LQR-like problems along the trajectory using approximated costs/dynamics to calculate the optimal control, and rolling these controls forward (with true costs/dynamics) to evaluate true performance of the controller and derive a new "guess" for the trajectory.
+The algorithm begins with an initial guess for the trajectory (i.e. linear interpolation between initial and target state) $\bar{\mathbf{x}}[\cdot], \bar{\mathbf{u}}[\cdot]$, and iteratively switches between solving Time-Varying LQR-like problems along the trajectory using approximated costs/dynamics to calculate the optimal control, and rolling these controls forward (with true costs/dynamics) to evaluate true performance of the controller and derive a new "guess" for the trajectory.

 <!-- (note that $\bar{\mathbf{u}}[\cdot]$ does not matter in the initial guess--it will be overridden in the first ).  -->